 Breast milk has proven benefits, especially for the fragile premature infant.
 Benefits of breast milk over formula include better immunity to dangerous infections, nutrient absorption, digestive function, and nervous system development.
 So your hospital is likely to strongly encourage you to provide breast milk for your infant during the first weeks of life, at a minimum.
 A lactation consultant can be very helpful with pumping and breast-feeding questions and problems, both before and after the birth.

 There are formulas made just for premature infants.
 They provide most of the nutrients your baby needs.
-Soy protein-based formulas are not recommended for premature infants.2 For more information, see the topic Bottle-Feeding.
+Soy protein-based formulas aren't recommended for premature infants.1

 eMedicineHealth Medical Reference from Healthwise